SanskarAgrawal17/Tic_Tac_Toe_Game/README.md

-Tik-Tok-Toe
+Tik-Tak-Toe

-Welcome to Tik-Tok-Toe, a classic game of strategy and fun!
+Welcome to Tik-Tak-Toe, a classic game of strategy and fun!

 Description
 Tik-Tok-Toe is a two-player game played on a 3x3 grid.
-Players take turns marking X's and O's on the grid, aiming to get three of their symbols in a row, either horizontally, vertically, or diagonally.
+Players take turns marking #'s and @'s on the grid, aiming to get three of their symbols in a row, either horizontally, vertically, or diagonally.
 It's a game that's easy to learn but offers endless possibilities for strategic thinking and competition.

 Features :-